 In the 1970’s, Dr. Herbert Freudenberger coined the term “burnout” to describe the consequences of severe stress, exhaustion and combined physical symptoms.
-As COVID-19 has made its impact on a biological scale, the social implications are also becoming evident.
+Fast forward several decades and today, burnout is a bigger problem than ever before.

-Workplace re-entry is becoming more common and my patients often inquire about ways to deal with employment burnout.
+My patients often inquire about ways to deal with employee burnout.
 I emphasize the “Four C’s.”
-If you’re feeling burned out — whether it’s because you’re burning the candle at both ends or just facing work from home boredom — applying these four principles can help kickstart your workday and your mindset.
+If you’re feeling burned out—whether it’s because you’re burning the candle at both ends or just facing work-from-home boredom—applying these four principles can help kickstart your workday and your mindset.

 A sense of control is a key element that often gets lost in burnout.
 Most people relate that lengthy hours and changes in scheduling promote a loss of control.
 This often leads to a sense of cynicism, exhaustion and loss in productivity.

-Regaining control might seem difficult as workplace environments have altered with coronavirus safety parameters, but it’s quite the contrary!
+Regaining control might seem difficult as workplace environments have altered over the last few years, but it’s quite the contrary!
 This is a perfect opportunity to: